Cosmoglobe/zodipy/docs/usage.md

     frame="galactic"
 )
 ```
-The `astropy.time.Time` object can represent time in many formats, including Julian and modified Julian dates (see the [documentation](https://docs.astropy.org/en/stable/time/) on times with Astropy).
+The `obstime` keyword is mandetory, and is given by an `astropy.time.Time` object, which can represent time in many formats, including Julian and modified Julian dates (see the [documentation](https://docs.astropy.org/en/stable/time/) on times with Astropy).

+The sky coordinates should represent observer-centric coordinates.
+The observer-position is therefore required to compute the line-of-sight integrals, but this is provided not in the `SkyCoord` object, but rather in the `evaluate` method which we will see soon.

-The user should use the following coordinate frames when transforming between Ecliptic, Galatic, and Celestial coordinates in string representation:
+Common coordinate frames are the Ecliptic, Galactic, and Celestial frames ("E", "G", "C" in `healpy`), which can be specified through string representations:

-- "barycentricmeanecliptic"
+- `"barycentricmeanecliptic"` (Ecliptic)
-- "galactic"
+- `"galactic"` (Galactic)
-- "icrs"
+- `"icrs"` (Celestial)

-or using the frame objects imported from `astropy.coordinataes`:
+or using the frame objects imported from `astropy.coordinates`:

 - `BarycentricMeanEcliptic`
 - `Galactic`
 - `ICRS`

 !!! info "Notes on coordinate frames"
-    The user input is assumed to be observer-centric, meaning that we do not care about the origin of the frame passed in.
-This is instead supplied through the `obspos` keyword in the `evaluate` method.
-The above built-in Astropy frames share an origin and can therefore trivially be converted internally in ZodiPy.
+    While the above listed built-in Astropy frames do *not* represent observer-centric coordinate frames,
+    we still use these to specify the frame rotation, which is required internally as the model is evaluated in
+    ecliptic coordinates.

 In the following, we show three sets of observations in all three coordinate frames
 ```py hl_lines="2 9 15 21"